iamtrep/hubitat-dandanache/ikea-zigbee-drivers/README.md

 | Since version | `2.0.0` |

 #### Features
-* Button Push event
-* Button Double-Tap event (only on firmware `24.4.6` and above)
+* **Button Events**: Supports "Push", "Double-Tap" (only on firmware `24.4.6` and above), "Hold", and "Release" events.
-* Button Hold event
-* Button Release event
-* Battery report: %
-* Health status: online / offline
-* Directly control Zigbee devices: On/Off
+* **Battery Report**: Provides a percentage-based report on the current battery level.
+* **Health Status**: Indicates the operational status of the device, showing whether it's "online" or "offline".
+* **Direct Zigbee Device Control**: Enables direct control of On/Off and Brightness settings for Zigbee devices.

 #### Pairing Instructions
 1. Using a small screwdriver, open the battery compartiment and you should see the small pair button (🔗).